Mike Simpson

+Generally regarded as a moderate Republican, Simpson supports DACA, work visas for illegal immigrants in farming, and was one of 18 Republicans who voted against Jim Jordan's nomination for Speaker of the House all three times.

 Early life, education and private career

 Born in Burley, Simpson was raised in Blackfoot, where his father was a dentist.
-He graduated from Blackfoot High School in 1968, Utah State University in Logan in 1972, and the Washington University School of Dental Medicine in St. Louis, Missouri, in 1977.
+He graduated from Blackfoot High School in 1968, Utah State University in Logan in 1972, and the dental school of Washington University in St. Louis in St. Louis, Missouri, in 1977.
 Simpson practiced dentistry in Blackfoot until his election to Congress in 1998.
 He was elected to the Blackfoot City Council in 1980 and to the state legislature in 1984, the first of seven terms.
-He was the Speaker of the Idaho House before his election to Congress.
+He was the speaker of the Idaho House before his election to Congress.